g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <div class="accordion">
     <h3>what's good</h3>
     <div>
-        I quite like the Max Martin numbers "Style", "Blank Space", "Shake it Off", "I Knew You Were Trouble". ("We Are Never" shows its gears and emotional pulleys too nakedly for me to forgive it.)
-Antonoff's "Dress" is a FKA knock-off, still good.
-Of the solo work, "Enchanted" is perfect in its way (Carmichael just did the strings; I think nearly none of TS' arrangements are Swift).
+        I quite like the Martin/Swift numbers "Style", "Blank Space", "Shake it Off", "I Knew You Were Trouble". ("We Are Never" shows its emotional pulleys too nakedly for me to forgive it.)<br><br>
+        Antonoff's "Dress" is a FKA knock-off, still good.<br>
+        Of the solo work, "Enchanted" is perfect in its way, including the squeaking.
+(Carmichael just did the strings; I think nearly none of TS' arrangements are Swift).
     </div>
     <!--  -->
     <h3>lyricist</h3>